Reviews You Can Rely On

 Who will be using the tablet?

 Understanding this will help you prioritize what features matter most.
-If you have a younger child who will be the sole user, it's easy to choose a budget option with a small screen.
+If you have a younger child who will be the sole user, the choice is simple: go with a budget option with a small screen that will be easy to use for smaller hands.
 But don't skip the case!
 Conversely, if adults plan to use the device, you'll want to prioritize performance and a large screen to ensure you aren't continually running into glitches or squinting your eyes.
 If tweens or teens are involved, pay attention to the parental controls to make sure they align with your family's values, though you can always purchase an app if the tablet isn't up to par.

 tablet kids - younger children and older teens will require different features in...